aditsrivastava4/Battle-of-Models/README.md

 # Battle of Models

 This project is a debate simulation using language models.
 It allows users to input a topic and receive responses from two contestants and a moderator.
 The responses are streamed with a typewriter effect.
+For More details read my blog [here](https://aditsrivastava.in/f/battle-of-models-tri-model-ai-showdown).

 ## Prerequisites